MicrosoftDocs/entra-docs/docs/external-id/user-flow-customize-language.md

 # Language customization in Microsoft Entra External ID

 > [!TIP]
-> This article applies to B2B collaboration user flows in workforce tenant.
+> This article applies to B2B collaboration user flows in workforce tenants.
 For information about external tenants, see [Customize the language of the authentication experience](customers/how-to-customize-languages-customers.md).

 Language customization in Microsoft Entra External ID allows your user flow to accommodate different languages to suit your user's needs.
 Microsoft provides the translations for [36 languages](#supported-languages).
 In this article, you learn how to customize the attribute names on the [attribute collection page](self-service-sign-up-user-flow.yml#select-the-layout-of-the-attribute-collection-form), even if your experience is provided for only a single language.